LHongchao/EVALution_MAN/README.md

-2.2 relata.txt
+2.2 relata group

-This dataset contains the relata's frequency in a combined corpus of SINCIA and GigaaWord and the semantic filed of the relata and their relatum both with POS extracted from relation.txt excluding the repeated ones.
+These two datasets (including the positive_relata.txt and the negative_relata.txt) contains the relata's frequency in a combined corpus of SINCIA and GigaaWord and the semantic filed of the relata and their relatum both with POS extracted from positive_relation.txt excluding the repeated ones.

 (1) relata: this refers to the word extracted from relation.txt including the relata and relatum without repeating.